yachty66/persai/sample_prompt.md

 - what is one example i can take here as text to think about
     - probably i should just take some kind of test pieces from my chat

-Analyze the person-generated text from [Specified Level], determine the person’s levels of Openness, Conscientiousness Extraversion, Agreeableness, and Neuroticism.
+Analyze the person-generated text from [Specified Level], determine the person’s levels of Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 Only return Low or High.

 Text: """
 ---